Huy Nguyen Trieu: Making Sense of AI Adoption in Finance

 As AI adoption accelerates, progress will no longer be measured by experimentation alone.

-To move forward, the industry needs a common way to understand what AI is doing, where it is creating value, and how it can be scaled responsibly.
+Huy Nguyen Trieu’s message at the Global AI Governance and Innovation Showcase was clear: the financial services industry needs a common way to understand what AI is doing, where it is creating value, and how it can be scaled responsibly.